 As part of this project we undertook preliminary excavation and survey work at the Scheduled site of Dun Mhuirich in North Knapdale, Argyll.
 The site is likely a dun structure dating to the late Iron Age period (c.
-2000 years old) but of particular interest were a set of buildings within the dun that were obviously of later, but unknown date
+2000 years old), but of particular interest were a set of buildings within the dun that were obviously of later, but unknown, date.

 The site at Dun Mhuirich, just south of Tayvallich, sits on the summit of a steep sided rocky knoll next to an arm of Loch Sween.
 The fortifications consist today of two stone walled enclosures and outlying walls, the earliest of which were built in the Iron Age, around 2,000 years ago.
-Evidence from the excavation tells us that the site was occupied possibly periodically for the next 1,600 years.

 The creation of a new parking area within the grounds of Dunollie House, Oban led to a watching brief over the affected area.
 Evidence of gravel quarrying was seen in the north of the area and this may be related to the construction of Dunollie House in 1746, or possibly the extensive remodelling of the house and grounds in 1830.

 This community excavation involved hundreds of people in the excavation, which recovered thousands of artefacts relating to the history of the settlement.
 The artefacts we uncovered can be examined on the Morlaggan Rural Settlement Group website: http://highmorlaggan.co.uk/

 The settlement of Kilmory Oib is one of the many settlements abandoned in the 18th century due to changing agricultural regimes.
 In trying to get a better understanding of how and why this happened and the people it involved a programme of survey and excavation was undertaken at Kilmory Oib in 2008 as part of the Dalriada Project.